devon-wolf/lab-02d-copy-a-site/README.md

 # lab-02d-copy-a-site

-An attempt to copy the Archive of Our Own homepage, seen here: https://archiveofourown.org/
+An attempt to copy the [How to Geek homepage](https://www.howtogeek.com)

-Still very much under construction, pardon the dust.